00012670/todolist/README.md

 # Description

 The web application is designed to create a to-do list.
-You can enter any sentence in the input field and press the "+" button to add it to the to-do list.
+You can enter any sentence in the input field by clicking the "+" button.
+To create a new page with a different category of notes, you can type in the search box "<http://localhost:3000/anyword> ."
+Alternatively, you can delete the text by simply pressing the checkbox.

+\#The user interface allows you to:

+##### 1- CREATE a page of any category,

+##### 1- CREATE note,

+##### 2- REMOVE note

 # Instructions on how to run the app locally